 This Documentation applies to the new Test Dialplan feature available starting from 5.0 version of Sippy

-Test Dialplan is a feature that allows switch operators to check the configuration of the system and to see how an incoming call is expected to be routed within the system, with all charges applied.
+Test Dialplan is a feature that allows switch operators to check the configuration of the system and to see how an incoming call is expected to be authenticated and routed within the system, with all charges applied.

 Starting from Sippy 5.0, the Dialplan logic has been completely reworked; it now works based on xmlapi and mimics the call authentication and processing logic of the softswitch.